 What is the Culture 2 Culture program?

 Culture 2 Culture is a program that helps new international students with the transition to life at Allegheny College.
 Each new international student is paired with a current Allegheny student, who will act as a mentor and guide during the student’s first semester at Allegheny.
 Mentors offer opportunities for social interaction, strategies for academic success, and help his/her mentee(s) feel welcome.
-The program is guided by a mandatory one credit special topics course.
+The program is guided by a mandatory course for both mentees and mentors.

-An experiential learning-based course for participants in the Culture 2 Culture Peer Mentoring Program.
+Mentees enroll in EXL 102 Culture2Culture: An experiential learning-based course for participants in the Culture 2 Culture Peer Mentoring Program.
 Course emphasizes the practice of cross-cultural understanding and communication through the curricular and co-curricular.
 Participants examine cultural identities to improve cultural competency and learn communication skills necessary to engage in successful cross-cultural relationships.
 Students apply knowledge learned from readings and simulations to their community engagement opportunities.
 Course prepares students for engagement in a global society by facilitating the development of leadership skills and awareness of cultural influences that impact interpersonal interactions.
-Module A, one credit, taken on a letter grade basis only.
+Module A, one credit.

 Who can apply to be a C2C mentor?

-Any current Allegheny student that will be at least a sophomore the semester they begin as a mentor (Fall 2020).
+Any current Allegheny student that will be at least a sophomore the semester they begin as a mentor.
 In addition, students must have a minimum G.P.A. of 2.75.
-Applications for fall 2020 are available here.

 Is this is paid position?